CarawaySeed42/LAS-Library-Matlab/README.md

 ---
 ### Credits
-The LAS-File writer contained in this library is a port of the writer present within the [lasdata](https://www.mathworks.com/matlabcentral/fileexchange/48073-lasdata) <br>class by Teemu Kumpumäki with minor adjustments
+The LAS-File writer contained in this library is a port of the writer present within the [lasdata](https://www.mathworks.com/matlabcentral/fileexchange/48073-lasdata) <br>class by Teemu Kumpumäki with minor adjustments<br>

-`Copyright (c) 2016, Teemu Kumpumäki.
-All rights reserved.`

 To keep compatibility with the LAS-Writer the imported data is kept in line with the lasdata properties but how the data is read is completely<br>
 independend of the lasdata class.
-Big thanks to Teemu Kumpumäki for being the inspiration for this project
+Big thanks to Teemu Kumpumäki for being the inspiration for this project.
+License is included within source

 ---
 ### License